trinker/regexr/README.md

 The `construct` function creates an object of the class `regexr`.
 This is a character string with meta expression information contained in the object's attributes.

-The `%:)%` binary operator allows the user to optionally add comments to the regular expressions.
+The `%:)%` binary operator allows the user to optionally add comments to the sub-expressions.
 The `%:)%`, containing a smiley face emoticon, is used here because commented code/expressions is happy code&#9786;.